JackCameron45/group14-sem-coursework/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior that violate any section of this Code of Conduct may be reported at the Code Review sessions.

-Team members who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by the rest of the team.
+Team members who do not follow or enforce the Code of Conduct may face temporary or permanent repercussions as determined by the rest of the team.

 ## Attribution